rafasoares/cancancan-wiki/Upgrading-to-1.4.md

 Notice `manage` and `all` can be used to generalize the subject and actions.
 Also `%{action}` and `%{subject}` can be used as variables in the message.

-## Ensure Authorization is Performed
+## Ensure authorization is performed

-If you want air-tight authorization to be certain you don't forget it in some controller action, add `check_authorization` to your `ApplicationController` or any other controller.
+If you want air-tight authorization to be certain you don't forget it in some controller action, add `check_authorization` to your `ApplicationController`.

 ```ruby
 class ApplicationController < ActionController::Base